larsrickert/nginx-proxy/docs/guide/deployment.md

 ## Deploy multiple applications with a single `docker-compose.yml`

 You can even deploy multiple applications with one single `docker-compose.yml`.
-Just add the `nginx-proxy` as described above, set the `VIRTUAL_HOST` and `LETSENCRYPT_HOST` environment variables and expose the application port on every service that you want to deploy.
+Just add the `nginx-proxy` network as described above, set the `VIRTUAL_HOST` and `LETSENCRYPT_HOST` environment variables and expose the application port on every service that you want to deploy.

 ```yml
 version: '3'